 1. Program Design Comes First

+Scrum is only a bare framework.
 Scrum does not address this issue directly.
-Implicitly Scrum is saying, “it is hard to know whether your product will be good, so, build incrementally and try to enhance your feedback, to prove to yourself that the product will suport the solution.”
+Implicitly Scrum is saying, “it is hard to know whether your product will be good, so, build incrementally and try to enhance your feedback, to prove to yourself that the product will support the solution.”

 Let me add this: Some people who are doing ‘cowboy agile’ in fact do not do enough up-front thinking, in my experience.
-Yes, it is fair to say that we learn more from working software than by just ‘thinking’.
-But some don’t ‘look before they leap’.
-This is a hard thing to discuss in the abstract, because how much to think up-front will vary, depending on many details in your specific situation (for example, the experience level of the implementer).
+Yes, it is fair to say that we learn more from working software than by just ‘thinking.’
+But some don’t ‘look before they leap.’

 I have also seen Scrum teams get into analysis paralysis, where they are thinking too much up-front.
 In my experience, it is well worth the team’s time to discuss continually, “well, how much should we think up-front about this piece?”
 They will get better at making intuitive judgments about this, that are appropriate, for their specific work.